-Figure 4: Possible drop off and layover locations suggested during the review

-Drop Off Layover
+- 75. Whilst not seeking to endorse one suggestion over another, there were a number of suggestions given by guests about possible drop off and layover locations in the City, set out below:

-Speedwell Street Oxford Bus Company's Cowley depot
+- Speedwell Street

-Gloucester Green Oxpens industrial estate
+- Gloucester Green

+- Opposite the Magistrates Court

-Opposite Speedwell House Existing park and ride facilities
+- Existing park and ride facilities

-Keble Road Osney Mead

-The new railway station development
+- The new railway station development

+- Oxford Bus Company's existing depot in Cowley

+- Oxpens industrial estate

+- Osney Mead

+- Seacourt park and ride

-77. In terms of the long term vision for tourist coach access to the City, the Review Group believes that suitable facilities should be factored in to the master planning of the West End redevelopment process and the new railway station.
+- 76. In terms of the long term vision for tourist coach access to the City, the Review Group believes that suitable facilities should be factored in to the master planning of the West End redevelopment process and the new railway station.
 This represents an ideal opportunity to plan for increasing visitor numbers in future years.
 It will also help to situate Oxford as a transport and visitor hub, in line with aspirations to become a tourism zone as park of the UK Tourism Sector Deal.
-Redbridge was suggested by guests not to be a long term option for tourist coach layover, as its proximity to the City Centre and
+Redbridge should not be considered a long term option for tourist coach parking, as its proximity to the City Centre and general condition is not considered fit for this purpose in the long term.

+- 77. As a framework for moving towards having the right facilities in the right place, Phil Southall of Oxford Bus Company proposed that Oxford works towards becoming a

-14 Oxfordshire County Council.
+&lt;sup>14 Oxfordshire County Council.
 Oxford Transport Strategy.
-Available at: http://mycouncil.oxfordshire.gov.uk/documents/s33711/Background%20CA_JUN2816R12%20Connecting%20 Oxfordshire%20vol%208%20part%20i%20-%20Oxford%20Transport%20Strategy.pdf
+Available at: http://mycouncil.oxfordshire.gov.uk/documents/s33711/Background%20CA\JUN2816R12%20Connecting%20 Oxfordshire%20vol%208%20part%20i%20-%20Oxford%20Transport%20Strategy.pdf

-- general condition is not considered fit for this purpose in the long term.
-Equally, St Giles was considered a poor location for drop off.
-The Review Group would not wish to rule out any options however. - 78.
-As a framework for moving towards having the right facilities in the right place, Phil Southall of Oxford Bus Company proposed that Oxford works towards becoming a 'Coach Friendly' City, in line with the seven criteria for accreditation set out by the Confederation of Passenger Transport below.
+'Coach Friendly' City, in line with the seven criteria for accreditation set out by the Confederation of Passenger Transport below.
 He said he was not confident that Oxford could meet any of these criteria, and other guests were in agreement.

-- 1) There must be evidence that the destination welcomes coaches and consults with local bodies and the industry on their strategy for integrating group tourism into local plans; - 2) Clear directional instructions and signs for visiting coaches.
-This may include special measures for access to city/town centre (use of bus lanes etc.): - 3) Adequate capacity for coach parking, drop off & pick up points which are well signposted; - 4) Proximity of coach facilities (parking and drop off & pick up points) to visitor attractions and hotels; - 5) Driver facilities including provision to rest and for refreshments; - 6) Adequate facilities for group comfort (toilets, refreshments, waiting areas etc.); - 7) A named representative at the Local Authority who can be contacted or on hand to help with questions or requirements, and provide information packs in advance.
-15 - 79.
+- There must be evidence that the destination welcomes coaches and consults with local bodies and the industry on their strategy for integrating group tourism into local plans; - 2) Clear directional instructions and signs for visiting coaches.
+This may include special measures for access to city/town centre (use of bus lanes etc.); - Adequate capacity for coach parking, drop off & pick up points which are well signposted; - 4) Proximity of coach facilities (parking and drop off & pick up points) to visitor attractions and hotels; - 5) Driver facilities including provision to rest and for refreshments; - 6) Adequate facilities for group comfort (toilets, refreshments, waiting areas etc.); - 7) A named representative at the Local Authority who can be contacted or on hand to help with questions or requirements, and provide information packs in advance. - 78.
 Whilst meeting the criteria will be challenging, it was noted that other similar heritage towns and cities had gained this status including Salisbury, Stratford-on-Avon and Coventry.
 Bath similarly has a coach parking strategy to become more coach friendly.
 The Review Group were in agreement that the Council needs to engage with partners to take measurable steps towards meeting these criteria.
 These should be supported by an appropriate action plan that can be monitored as necessary by the Board Member and the Scrutiny Committee.
 A similar recommendation was also made as part of the 2018 Oxford City Centre Movement and Public Realm Strategy: